 Given that no one really plans on filing for divorce until they know they should, the uncertainties of a divorce can weigh heavily on you early on in the process.
-You will probably have plenty of questions on your mind before you even get a chance to talk to a family law attorney about your divorce.
+You will probably have plenty of questions on your mind before you even get a chance to talk to an attorney about your divorce.
 To help ease some tension and doubt, it is best to address the biggest of those questions upfront.

 How committed are you to divorce cases?